About the Access Conference

 - Live in an area identified as having lower socio-economic advantage or low progression rates to higher education

 Students who fall under one or more of these categories may be especially interested in schemes such as UNIQ (Oxford) and Sutton Trust (Cambridge), so we make sure to talk about them during the conference.

 The event is organised and run in full by current undergraduates, with some guidance from admissions staff from both universities.
 The conference consists of a series of talks on various topics, such as life at Oxbridge and how to get the most out of unviersity, as well as a talk from admissions staff, about the application and selection process.
 We also run breakout sessions, where students looking to study similar subjects are grouped together, and current undergraduates in that field can provide information on the course, give advice on personal statements and admissions tests, and potentially conduct mock interviews.
 We alternate between hosting the conference at Oxford and Cambridge, so we take the opportunity to take the students on a tour of the host college, so they can get a taste of what it is like living in Oxbridge.

-The event is funded by the two societies, as well as Christchurch College, Oxford, and Trinity College, Cambridge.
+The event is funded by the two societies, as well as the host college of that year.
 If you are interested in supporting the event, please reach out via the contact form.